bstarika/Javascript-Projects/README.md

 Concatenating strings with the + operator.
 Utilized various methods () including alert(), write(), etc.
 Expressing quotations with \".
+Coded button and paragraph elements.
-Can differentiate between arguments and parameters when creating subprograms.
+Differentiated arguments from parameters when creating subprograms.